SwiftERM Hyper-personalisation for ecommerce email marketing

 But on the same day, covered up by Amazon’s news, was the fact that Wal-Mart also made an acquisition of etailer Bonobos.

-Despite the small fanfare, this acquisition is evidence a perfect example of how omnichannel retail is forcing traditional retail to evolve.
+Despite the small fanfare, this acquisition is evidence of a perfect example of how omnichannel retail is forcing traditional retail to evolve.

 Once solely just for sales, physical locations are now increasingly being used as showrooms for customers to test out and try on products before ultimately buying online.